melvin0108/Data-Analytics-Portfolio/README.md

 ### 💡 Key Insights

 - ✅ **High-Risk Supplier Concentration:** Spend grew 10% year-on-year to $11.5M, but remains concentrated on just 10 suppliers.
 The top four vendors account for 54% of total spend, creating significant supply chain vulnerability.
-- ✅ **Strategic Components Drive Budget:** Nearly half (49%) of the entire procurement budget is spent on just three categories—frames, displays, and batteries.
+- ✅ **Strategic Components Drive Budget:** Nearly half (49%) of the entire procurement budget is spent on just three categories - frames, displays, and batteries.
 Optimizing costs in these areas offers the highest potential financial impact.
 - ✅ **Untapped Savings in Price Variance:** Significant price gaps exist for identical items between suppliers (e.g., a $260 difference per carbon frame), highlighting clear opportunities for cost reduction through strategic sourcing.
 - ✅ **Evidence of Successful Past Optimizations:** A 26% decrease in overall potential savings from 2023 indicates that prior cost-cutting initiatives were effective, particularly in core component categories.
 - ✅ **Predictable Seasonal Spending Patterns:** Procurement activity follows a clear seasonal cycle with peaks in March–April and June–October, offering strategic windows for contract negotiations during quieter periods.